adibenc/d-note/tech/golang.md

 [doc] https://golang.org/doc/

-### Pattern
+### Pattern : Concurrency

 Goroutines [https://www.youtube.com/watch?v=f6kdp27TYZs]

 [https://github.com/adityamenon/Google-IO_2012_Go-Concurrency-Patterns]

 1. Independent execution
+2. Concurrency goal is not paralellism, but good structure
-2. not equal to parallelism, but concurrency enables parallelism
+3. not equal to parallelism, but concurrency enables parallelism
-3. it is not a thread, instead goroutines are multiplexed dynamicaly onto threads as needed to keep all the goroutines running
+4. it is not a thread, instead goroutines are multiplexed dynamicaly onto threads as needed to keep all the goroutines running

 Channels : a channel in go provides a connection between two goroutines, allowing them to communicate.